The vanity section

 About This Site

-This site is a mostly static endeavor, using a customized variant of the Pelican Static Site Generator.
-It's been modified to pull in my work from GitHub and Dribbble, and automatically republishes this site periodically throughout the day to reflect any changes that happen on those profiles.
-I run most of my personal stuff on WebFaction, which is apparently surprising to some people - the offering is great, it's more fire-and-forget than a VPS, and the only time I've ever had something crash is when the data center caught fire.
-A VPS or AWS setup helps for larger projects, sure, but for the smaller MVP stuff you can't beat them.
+This site is a mostly static endeavor, using a customized variant of the Zola Static Site Generator.
+It's been modified to pull in my work from Twitter, GitHub and Dribbble, and automatically republishes this site periodically throughout the day to reflect any changes that happen on those profiles.
+I run most of my personal stuff on a VPS from SSDNodes (affiliate link), who provide stellar VPS deals with rock solid uptime and support.

-I use SVG icons throughout here, sourced from FlatIcon.
-The design is original, and a bit simpler than my past ones - I opted to experiment with flat colors and typography choices instead of intense graphics.
-If you're a font geek, check out the Colophone to learn more.
+I use SVG icons throughout here, sourced from The Noun Project.
+The design is original, and a bit simpler than my past ones - I opted to experiment with flat colors and typography choices instead of intense graphics (the theme changes depending on your system preferences, too - dark mode users rejoice).
+If you're a font geek, check out the Colophon to learn more.
 The site should be mobile optimized, but depending on your device it may differ slightly.
 Go figure.

 Looking for a Consultation?